ibm-cloud-docs/Cloudant/guides/mvcc.md

 The next step is to create a document that resolves the conflicts, and update the database with it.

-#### An example document that merges changes from the two conflicting revisions
+See the following example document that merges changes from the two conflicting revisions:

 ```json
 {